sanghakoh/sanghakoh.github.io/_pages/people.md

 <div class="openings">
   <p class="openings-title">Open Positions</p>
   <p>
-    We are looking for motivated undergraduate, M.S. and Ph.D. students.
+    We are looking for motivated undergraduate and graduate (M.S. and Ph.D.) students.
 If you are interested in our lab, please email: <a href="mailto:sanghak@hanyang.ac.kr">sanghak@hanyang.ac.kr</a>
   </p>
 </div>